Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: Methodology

 where $\mathcal{L}_{td}$, $\mathcal{L}_{Seg}$, $\lambda_{td}$, and $\lambda_{Seg}$ denote the text-control diffusion loss, segmentation-oriented loss, and their corresponding hyperparameters.
 The text-control diffusion loss is formulated as follows:

 To improve the quality of the text mask, we propose a segmentation-oriented loss.
 Let $\mathcal{\varepsilon}_t$ denote the noise predicted by the denoiser network $\epsilon_{\theta}$.
-Following ~\citet{ho2020denoising}, $z^{m}_0$ can be estimated by combining the time step $t$ with the noisy latent image $z^{m}_t$.
+Following ~\cite{ho2020denoising}, $z^{m}_0$ can be estimated by combining the time step $t$ with the noisy latent image $z^{m}_t$.
 This estimate is subsequently passed through the VAE decoder to obtain an approximate reconstruction of the original input text mask, denoted as $x'^{m}_{0}$.
 In this way, text mask generation can be supervised at the pixel level.
-We combine Mean Squared Error (MSE), Focal, and Dice Losses, commonly used in segmentation tasks~\citep{ye2024hi}, to compare $x'^{m}_{0}$ with the original image $x^{m}_{0}$, as shown in the following equation:
+We combine Mean Squared Error (MSE), Focal, and Dice Losses, commonly used in segmentation tasks~\citep{ye2024hi}, to compare $x'^{m}_{0}$ with the original image $x^{m}_{0}$:

 where $\lambda_{Focal}$ and $\lambda_{Dice}$ are their respective balancing coefficients.
 This combination forms a novel text-first paradigm that equips the model with both structural accuracy and real-world generalization, laying the foundation for the subsequent full-image super-resolution stage.